City Streets (1931) Directed by Rouben Mamoulian. Sylvia Sidney, Gary Cooper, Paul Lukas, Wynne Gibson (83 min).

 March 1932 Silver Screen: “Moments of Destiny” by Rose Natkins.
 “Here’s a right pretty little peak, ladies and gentlemen.
 And why not?
 Look who’s sitting on top of it.
 Our old friend—pardon, our young friend, Sylvia Sidney.
 And the name of the peak is “City Streets.”
 Sylvia jumped into this role a few days after she arrived in Hollywood, fresh from a Broadway stage triumph.
 An eleventh hour substitute for Clara Bow, she had little time to prepare for her part.
 Yet, Sylvia turned in a performance which a veteran of the silver screen might envy.
 She recognized her big chance in the scene where her sweetheart (Gary Cooper) visited her in Jail and told her he had joined the racketeers, and one glimpse of the scene convinced Hollywood that here was one young ‘un who had come to stay”

 The director didn’t want his film to look like a conventional gangster movie, and, teamed with Lee Garmes, created innovative cinematography.
 When Cooper visits Sidney in prison, Mamoulian told the actress not to smile when she sees him and cry when he leaves.
-“Reverse the procedure” When you see him, cry with joy; and when at the end when he tells you he’s a gangster, don’t cry at all, but rather smile with the kind of smile that transcends sorrow” (Meyers 68).
+“Reverse the procedure.
+When you see him, cry with joy; and when at the end when he tells you he’s a gangster, don’t cry at all, but rather smile with the kind of smile that transcends sorrow” (Meyers 68).
 The jail house love scene also sets a new erotic standard as they touch and stroke the barrier between them to touch each other and kiss.
 Afterwards, she returns to her cell and relives emotional moments through the innovative use of a voice over.
 The studio balked, thinking audiences would never understand it, but of course, they did.
 Expressionistic use of animal imagery dominates scenes, like when Pop tells Aggie how to smoke his cigar to create an ashy alibi, the camera caresses stylized cat statues (supposedly belonging to the director in real life) and when Nan makes a decision that will change her fate, she makes a phone call in the shadow of a gigantic stuffed bald eagle mounted over a mirror.
+There are a lot of birds: Pop has a canary that doesn’t sing (like Nan, perhaps) and there is a symbolic flight of free birds at the end.
+Such interesting choices!
+On the big screen the camera work thrills, like tracking closer and closer to an actor until their faces fill the screen to the margins.
 The average working day was 16 hours, and Mamoulian recalled one late night Sidney and Cooper fell asleep during the take.

 There are some beautifully lit romantic scenes by the shore.
 Cooper is seated in the center, and Mamoulian on the right.